d3b4g/leonids/_posts/split.md

 ```
 ![source-01](/img/Screenshot_2020-05-15_10-20-53.png){: .align-left}

-As expected the program segfaulted (crashed),we have a valid crash scenario here.
+As expected the program crashed and we have a valid crash scenario here.

 ###### Calculating offset

-Copy past the generated pattern to the program.
 ```
 gef➤  pattern offset 0x00007fffffffe048
 [+] Searching '0x00007fffffffe048'